Box Turtles: Problems

 Prolapses

-In turtles, a prolapse occurs when an organ (intestine, cloaca, urinary bladder, uterus, or penis) protrudes from the vent (the opening in the underside of the tail from which the turtle eliminates its waste products ).
-In male turtles, the penis (which is a surprisingly large, black organ with a spade-shaped end) may periodically be everted and become visible outside the body.
+In turtles, a prolapse occurs when an organ (intestine, cloaca, urinary bladder, uterus, or penis) protrudes from the vent (the opening in the underside of the tail, where the turtle eliminates its waste products).
+In male turtles, the penis (a large, black organ with a spade-shaped end) may periodically be everted and become visible outside the body.
+Prolapse of the penis is not a problem if the turtle can retract the penis.
+If the penis stays out, it can become traumatized or can be bitten by another turtle.
+Penile trauma is a serious problem and leads to life-threatening infection if not attended to.

 Irregular Shell Growth

-If you notice that your turtle's shell is growing irregularly, it may be a sign of malnutrition causing metabolic bone disease (MBD).
-By the time you notice this, the problem has been going on for quite a while and may have serious long-term effects on the box turtle's health.
-The shell may be soft, may appear lumpy,” or may no longer be symmetrical.
-This problem is often caused by an inappropriate diet, which may be too high in protein and fats or may have an incorrect vitamin/mineral balance.
-The lighting and environment may need adjusting.
-It is extremely important to bring this problem to the attention of a veterinarian familiar with box turtles.
+The shell may be soft, may appear lumpy, or may no longer be symmetrical.
+This problem is often caused by an inappropriate diet, which may be too high in protein and fats, or may have an incorrect vitamin/mineral balance.
+The turtle’s lighting and environment may need adjusting.
+It is essential to bring this problem to the attention of a veterinarian familiar with box turtles.

 Shell Fractures or Trauma

-A box turtle's shell is remarkably strong, but it can be traumatized.
-Wild turtles may be found on the side of the road having been hit by a car and they can have serious shell fractures.
-Turtles may accidentally be dropped, or may fall off a table if they escape from their cage or are left unattended.
-Pets such as the family dog have been known to chew on a helpless turtle, causing severe damage to the shell (or legs and head).
-Although these are serious injuries, the shell is bone and can be repaired.
-Any trauma to the shell should be brought to the attention of a veterinarian immediately, as open wounds can become infected and subsequently cause serious infections.
-Bacteria from a dog’s mouth can be deadly for all reptile species, even if the bite wound does not appear very serious.
+A box turtle’s shell is remarkably strong, but it can be traumatized.
+Wild turtles may be found on the side of the road with serious shell fractures, having been hit by a car.
+Pet turtles may be dropped accidentally or may fall off a table if they escape from their cage or are left unattended.
+The family dog may chew on a helpless turtle, causing severe damage to the shell (or legs and head).
+Although these are serious injuries, the shell is a type of bone and can be repaired.

 Salmonella

-Prevention, through proper hygiene, is the best way to control this disease.
+Prevention, through proper hygiene, is the best way to control salmonella infection.
 Properly clean and disinfect the cage every time it is soiled.
 Clean up all feces right away.
 Have a separate cleaning area for people and reptiles.
-Most importantly, wash your hands thoroughly with disinfectant soap every time you handle cleanor feed your box turtle to help minimize the risks.
+Most importantly, wash your hands thoroughly with disinfectant soap every time you handle, clean, or feed your box turtle to help minimize the risks.
+Since most box turtles that carry salmonella are not ill, they usually require no treatment.
+Additionally, treatment often does not remove all the bacteria from the turtle’s body.

 Aural (Ear) Abscesses

-A firm swelling on the side of the face at the level of the tympanic membrane is generally an abscess of the tympanic cavity.
+A firm swelling on the side of the face, at the level of the tympanic membrane, is generally an abscess of the tympanic cavity.
 A vitamin A deficiency is thought to be the underlying cause of this condition, because a lack of vitamin A negatively affects a turtle’s protection against invading bacteria that create abscesses.
 This condition happens in wild-caught as well as indoor and outdoor domestic-bred box turtles.
-Treatment requires lancing and flushing the abscess under general anesthesia, antibiotic therapy, and supplementation with a Vitamin A injection.
+Treatment requires lancing and flushing the abscess under general anesthesia, antibiotic therapy, and supplementation with a vitamin A injection.

 Dystocia

 Dystocia, or egg binding, happens when the female box turtle is unable to pass her eggs.
-It is a reasonably common problem in reptiles, caused by a variety of factors, and can be life-threatening.
+Dystocia is a reasonably common problem in reptiles, caused by a variety of factors, and can be life-threatening.
 Egg binding is often associated with poor husbandry, including improper environment, incorrect lighting and temperature, inadequate nesting sites, improper diet (malnutrition), and dehydration.
-Other contributing factors include the age and condition of the animal, injuries or physical obstruction from deformed or oversized eggs, physical abnormalities of the reproductive tract or pelvis, infections, constipation, abscesses or masses.
+Other contributing factors include the age and condition of the animal, injuries or physical obstruction from deformed or oversized eggs, physical abnormalities of the reproductive tract or pelvis, infections, constipation, and abscesses or masses.

 Related Articles